Screening The Best Solana RPC Providers In 2025

 4. Helius

-Helius specializes exclusively in Solana RPC API services with deep ecosystem knowledge and cutting-edge features.
+Helius specializes exclusively in Solana RPC Endpoint services with deep ecosystem knowledge and cutting-edge features.
 It offers first-class compressed NFT support and advanced transaction parsing that handles Solana’s complex instruction formats.
 The DAS API simplifies NFT operations, requiring multiple calls to other providers.
 Webhook infrastructure provides real-time notifications for program events and state changes.
 There is a Free plan, and paid pricing starts around $49/month with competitive scaling.
 As a Solana native, Helius often provides early access to new network features, making it one of the best Solana RPC providers for native applications.

 5. Triton One